zl3466/VP9-Video-Decoder/README.md

 ## Usage
 The main part of the codes are in [src/App.tsx](https://github.com/aisu-programming/VP9-Video-Decoder/blob/master/src/App.tsx).

-To change the target decoding date, simply edit the date at [line 396](https://github.com/aisu-programming/VP9-Video-Decoder/blob/master/src/App.tsx#L396).
+To change the target decoding date in `src/App.tsx`, simply edit the date at [line 396](https://github.com/aisu-programming/VP9-Video-Decoder/blob/master/src/App.tsx#L396).

 To change the function between "Group" and "Traversal", edit the comment at [line 397~400](https://github.com/aisu-programming/VP9-Video-Decoder/blob/master/src/App.tsx#L397:400).

-Run the Back-End App, then run the Front-End App:
+Run the Back-End App, then run the Front-End App in a separate terminal.
+Note that to run the python backend.py, you need an environment that has all the packages in `requirement.txt` installed:
 1. `python backend.py`
 2. `npm start`
-3. You should see logs in both the console of the browser and the Back-End App.
+3. A webpage should pop up on your browser.
+You should see logs in both the console of the browser page and the Back-End python script terminal.

 ## Verification (Only for "Group" function)
 To check that the total of decoded files is correct: